 The instrument views Earth through an f/1.8 Cassegrain telescope mounted in a port in the side of the spacecraft bus.
 Reflected sunlight captured by the telescope is first focused at a field stop (a round aperture in an eyepiece that limits the field of view) and then realigned before entering a relay optics assembly that ensures that all three spectrometer channels view the same scene.
-A beam splitter splits up the light, which is then refocused on a narrow slit that forms the entrance to each of the three spectrometers.
-Each slit measures only about 3 millimeters (0.1 inch) long and 25 microns (0.00098 inch) wide.
+Beam splitters separate the light by color, which is then refocused on a narrow slit that forms the entrance to each of the three spectrometers.
+Each slit measures only about 0.1 inch (3 millimeters) long and 0.00098 inch (25 microns) wide.
 The slits produce fields of view that are approximately 1/100th of a degree wide by eight-tenths of a degree long.
 A narrow-band filter ensures that only light from the desired spectral range reaches its particular channel, while a polarizer in front of each spectrometer slit keeps out any light that is not polarized in the desired direction.

-Once light passes through each of the three spectrometer slits, it is aligned, then divided up by a diffraction grating, or grid, into its different component colors, or wavelengths, traveling in different directions, much as shining light through a prism creates a rainbow.
+Once light passes through each of the three spectrometer slits, it is aligned, then divided up by a diffraction grating into its different component colors, or wavelengths, traveling in different directions, in the same way that shining light through a prism creates a rainbow.

-The light is then refocused by a camera lens onto each spectrometer's two-dimensional 1,024-pixelby-1,024-pixel focal plane array, where it forms a two-dimensional image of a spectrum and is recorded.
-Originally designed for use in astronomy, the observatory's focal plane arrays are image sensing devices consisting of an array of light-sensing pixels at the focal plane of a lens.
+The light is then refocused by a camera lens onto each spectrometer's two-dimensional 1,024-pixel-by-1,024-pixel focal plane array, where it forms a two-dimensional image of a spectrum and is recorded.
+Originally designed for use in astronomy, the observatory's focal plane arrays are image sensing devices consisting of an array of light-sensing pixels.
 Each is designed to detect very fine differences in wavelength within its spectrometer's spectral range.
 The two carbon dioxide spectrometer channels use mercury cadmium telluride as their photosensitive materials, while the molecular oxygen A-band channel uses silicon.

-Resembling bar codes, the spectra produced have dark lines where carbon dioxide or oxygen have absorbed specific colors.
-By measuring the light absorbed in each of these dark lines, scientists can count the number of carbon dioxide or oxygen molecules in the atmosphere at that point.
+Resembling bar codes, the spectra produced have dark lines where carbon dioxide or oxygen has absorbed specific colors.
+By measuring the light absorbed in each of these dark lines, scientists can count the number of carbon dioxide or oxygen molecules in the atmosphere at that location.